OrbitalJin/Clippy/README.md

 - [x] DONE: Implemented Shortcuts (not globally) Clear, Last, Grab, Quit.
 - [x] DONE: Search bar to filter through the entries.

-## Dropped
-- [ ] Clip transform/filter method in the ClipListener worker to strip and such.

 ## Issues Reported
-- [ ] First element selected but not highlighted after re-summoning.
 > ~~None so far, strange huh?~~

 ## Issues addressed
+- [X] First element selected but not highlighted after re-summoning.
 - [X] Text overflows of custom item instead of truncating to a normalized size. *(Sort of fixed)*
 - [X] Fixed: Getting the text from a QListWidget's Widget instead of the item itself.
 - [X] Fixed: Notification backend conflicting between different operating systems.